threeYANG/libtorch-SSD/README.md

 ```
  ***3. python  ssd_trace.py***
 I release the pytorch models **.pth**, trained on **voc data**  and traced models  **.pt**, you can [download](https://pan.baidu.com/s/1H4_xTkvdBqXRoA_CPJ6abA),   u46v

-## Requirements
-1. LibTorch v1.0.0
-2. Cuda
-3. OpenCV (just used in the example)

 ## Running the  libtorch-ssd